alannabouloy/petful-server/README.md

 # Petful Server

-This is the server for the Petful application.
+This is the server for the [Petful](https://petful-adoption-roan.vercel.app/) application.
 The server is not connected to a database, so it will reset periodically.

+Server was built using Express.js and Node while front-end was built using React.

+You can find the code for the front-end application [here](https://github.com/alannabouloy/petful-client).

 There are two endpoints for this API:
     1. `/api/people`